 Because there are so many unprivileged people that haven’t been able to/given the opportunity to shake off the effects of Apartheid, and like anywhere else in the world, many resort to crime.
 Most of the time, this is petty burglary but others, it can involve home invasions, car jackings, or homocide.
 The truth of the matter is, if you’re walking down the streets of Cape Town or Sandton in Johannesburg, it’s just like any other NICE, first world city.
 The chances of something happening to you of course exists, but it’s not some society where you’re better off carrying a holster the entire time.

 Most of the crime in SA happens within the townships, or the slums.
 As unfortunate as it is, these townships are the remnants of Apartheid and while most are considerably nicer than they were 20 years ago, the living conditions are still well behind that of South Africa’s main cities.

 If a foreign friend of mine decided to visit America and decided to stay in Newark, I would simply say, stay in Manhattan instead.
 The SAME mentality can be applied to South Africa.
 It’s a damn big country after all with loads of different cities and just like any other country in the world, some parts are not so good, and some parts are totally fine.

-Why SA is not as dangerous as they say
+Why South Africa is not as dangerous as the Media says

 As someone that lived in South Africa, I won’t deny that crime doesn’t occur outside of the townships as well.
 Within days of arriving in the country, I had heard so many stories from colleagues about someone had guns pointed at them, cars jacked, houses robbed etc. that I was questioning my decision of moving to the country.